MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/geoxml-module/geoxmlwriteoptions-object.md

 ---
 title: "GeoXmlWriteOptions Object | Microsoft Docs"
-description: Describes the GeoXmlWriteOptions object, which contains GeoXml writing customization options, and lists the options. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the GeoXmlWriteOptions object and its properties that are used to customize how the GeoXml writes XML. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""